utkarshg1/FastAPI-ML/README.md

 3. The application will display the predicted species along with the probabilities of each species.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the Apache License 2.0, See the LICENSE file for more details.

 ## Acknowledgments
 - This project is built using [FastAPI](https://fastapi.tiangolo.com/).